Will Benson Player Props: Reds vs. Pirates

 Will Benson At The Plate

-- Benson has 10 doubles, five triples, seven home runs and 29 walks while hitting .269.
+- Benson is batting .279 with 10 doubles, five triples, seven home runs and 29 walks.

-- He has homered in seven games this year (10.9%), homering in 3.4% of his chances at the plate.
+- He has hit a home run in seven games this season (10.8%), homering in 3.4% of his trips to the dish.

-- He has scored a run in 24 games this season, with multiple runs four times.
+- He has scored in 25 games this season (38.5%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.